iinsys/devops/terraform/kodecloud/level-1/readme.md

  ls -l /home/bob/xfusion-kp.pem
 -rw------- 1 bob bob 3243 Jun  9 09:38 /home/bob/xfusion-kp.pem
 ```
+- This solution also applies the same if the change the name of the key you are supposed to create you just have to modify based on the task discription.

-`Note`: The provider has already been configured on kodecloud so you don't need to create one
+`Note`: The provider has already been configured on kodecloud so you don't need to create one, you can only create if you want to use this solution for the creation of your key pair on your aws account